jauvany/2025-02-initia-cosmos/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-## 🐺 C4 team: paste this into the bottom of the sponsor's audit repo `README`, then delete this line

 - Already known issue in cosmos-sdk is not target of this audit.
-- In some place, we are raising panic but it is normally okay to ignore. especially it is coming from the https://github.com/cosmos/cosmos-sdk. (x/mstaking, x/gov, x/bank, x/evidence).
+- In some places, we are raising panic but it is normally okay to ignore. especially it is coming from the https://github.com/cosmos/cosmos-sdk. (x/mstaking, x/gov, x/bank, x/evidence).
 - dependency versions are also not target of this audit.

 ✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.